Effective Crisis & Trauma Management

 Is this course for you?

-This course is for you if you already have counselling skills training, but want to expand your knowledge and understanding of the breadth and depth of crisis and trauma to make informed decisions concerning the most effective treatment options.
+This course is for you if you already have counselling skills training and want to expand your knowledge and understanding of the breadth and depth of crisis and trauma to make informed decisions concerning the most effective treatment options.

 There are no online classes.
 Course content is released on a weekly basis.
 This will allow you to work through the course material at a time that is most convenient for you, while still meeting the weekly targets on time.